Archives

 Introduction

-We are partnering with a purpose-driven organisation to recruit a Sustainability & Energy Engineer for a permanent position based in Dublin.
+We are partnering with a purpose-driven organisation to recruit a Energy Lead for a permanent position based in Dublin.
 This role offers an excellent opportunity to contribute to energy efficiency, sustainability, and decarbonisation initiatives across a diverse and multi-site property portfolio.

 This position has been created as part of the organisation’s ongoing investment in sustainability and its commitment to reducing carbon emissions and improving overall energy performance.
 The successful candidate will play a key role in supporting energy conservation projects, analysing consumption data, and delivering practical solutions that drive measurable environmental improvements.